kwhitaker/chargen-js/README.md

-# OSR Character Generator
+# Laybrinth Lord Character Generator
 A straight-forward character generator for the [Labyrinth Lord](https://en.wikipedia.org/wiki/Labyrinth_Lord) RPG.
-Depending on how things go, I might add options to build characters for other old-school RPGs.
 I just chose LL because it was easy (and free) for me to get the source materials.

-## Warnings
+## Scope
-This is a sandbox project I'm using to play with and learn some things.
-The _plan_ is to build this in JSX (something I know pretty well), and then replicate it in other languages or frameworks.
-As such, anything here is subject to change without warning.
-I'll be good and subscribe to semver, but I'm not making any promises that its going to be maintained or updated regularly.
+This generator is intentionally limited in scope.
+This was mostly a way for me to play around with some libraries and technology, and I don't know how much work I'll be doing on it after I launch it.
+That being said, I've built in a lot of functionality which is currently not being used, and could be added.

+## Things Which Could be Added/Fixed

+[ ] Fix `//$FlowFixMe` areas.
+These seem to be related to the ramda typings and potential empty return values.
+[ ] Add ability to generate characters of arbitrary levels.
+The data code is there, but not the UI.
+[ ] Pick equipment for generated characters.
+[ ] Clean-up other areas of the code which I know need some love.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).